 Beaches, luxury hotels and the place to be seenMykonos is one of the most visited and cosmopolitian islands of the Cyclades.
-It's everything you picture when you think of Greece.
-Picturesque windmills, traditional whitewashed buildings and views of the beautiful coastline.
-You will find sandy beaches, luxury hotels and great nightlife to suit all tastes.
+It's everything you picture when you think of Greece, with picturesque windmills, traditional whitewashed buildings and views of the beautiful coastline.
+This wonderful island offers sandy beaches, luxury hotels and great nightlife to suit all tastes.

 Pristine sandy beaches can be found along the south coast, whilst Mykonos Town is a labyrinth of narrow streets with a wide choice of restaurants lining the harbour front.

 Mykonos offers a typically Mediterranean climate with hot summers and mild winters.
 The hottest month is July with averages temperatures of 26 degrees Celsius and an average temperature of 9 degrees in the coldest month of January.

 November is the wettest month with an average of 6 inches of rain.